C1009919253/Consistent-formation-control-algorithm/README.md

 03.06: Find a way to build a MPC with control toolbox, finally it's over... for now...

 03.16: I ADD A MPC ON ROBOT2!!!
-Thanks to [JunshengFu/Model-Predictive-Control](https://github.com/JunshengFu/Model-Predictive-Control) that gives me inspiration, I change his code in my_mpc.hpp, mostly the model and the cost function.
+Thanks to [JunshengFu/Model-Predictive-Control](https://github.com/JunshengFu/Model-Predictive-Control) that gives me inspiration, I change his code to my_mpc.hpp, mostly the model and the cost function.

 ## TODO: